el-rafa-dev/rhythinl/README.md

 ```
 cmake -B build -DCMAKE_BUILD_TYPE=Release
 ```
-Runs this for start the build on the "/build" directory
+Run this for start the build on the "/build" directory
 ```
 cmake --build build
 ```